eficode-academy/kubernetes-katas/configmaps-secrets.md

 - re-apply the backend deployment with `kubectl apply -f backend-deployment.yaml`
 - check that the website is still running.

-**Change the database password into a secret, and implement that in both backend and database.**
+**Change the database password into a secret, and implement that in the backend.**

 We want to change the database password into a secret, so that we can change it in one place, and use it on all deployments that needs it.
 In order for this, we need to change the backend deployment to use the secret instead of the configmap for the password itself.